-See examples of the loss limitation rule on pages 28 to 49.
+See examples of the loss limitation rule on pages 29 to 49.

 For each owner calculate their owner's basis and any non-allowable deductions using the tables and information on pages 26 to 28.
-Please read page 17 of our Look-through companies (IR 879) guide before calculating the owner's basis.
+Please read page 16 of our Look-through companies (IR 879) guide before calculating the owner's basis.
 It explains the terms used in the following calculation.
-If you're required to calculate FIF income, please make sure you use the 2013 version of the IR 879, which is available online.